 Door Monitoring Systems for Outpatient Medical Centers and Senior Living Facilities

 The Series 1000 Door Monitor System from Cornell Communications offers a unique combination of high quality construction and a wide range of customizable options.
-Down to the last components, the Door Monitor Series 1000 from Cornell Communications has been built for consistently dependable performance in any situation and application.
-We use only solid-state door monitor panels fabricated with anodized aluminum faceplates and long lasting LED bulbs.
+Down to the last components, the Door Monitor Series 1000 has been built for consistently dependable performance in any situation and application.

-The Cornell Communications Door Monitoring system provides senior and assisted living facilities with a wealth of unique options and custom features capable of integrating with your emergency communication systems, which means your Series 1000 Door Monitoring system is sure to deliver trouble-free performance, year after year.
+The Cornell Communications Door Monitoring system provides senior and assisted living facilities with a wealth of unique options and custom features capable of integrating with your emergency communication systems.
+We build these systems to last, using only solid-state door monitor panels fabricated with anodized aluminum face plates and long lasting LED bulbs for trouble-free performance, year after year.

 |Overview/Brochure||Architectural Specs||Design Guide|

 Senior Monitoring Systems with Front Door Entry Alarms

 Our senior monitoring systems for nursing homes and assisted living facilities are perfect for wander management.
 The door monitor alarm helps staff keep track of patients who are prone to wandering, such as those with dementia or Alzheimer’s.
 Using dementia wandering management devices near all exits of the building ensures the safety of some of your most vulnerable residents.